 The Possibilities of High Boundary Walls

-In some situations, we may recommend you don’t go to the maximum height offered, for example if you’re opting for a wraparound design or have a long adjoining wall.
-This is because wraparounds can be interpreted by case officers as overbearing – the councils main concern will be to protect next doors Right to Light and to minimise the ‘tunnel effect’ on their side return.
-By reducing the boundary height, it shows you are being sympathetic to your neighbouring properties, alternatively the use of a courtyard is an effective and simple solution to break up an overbearing boundary wall.
+In some situations, we may recommend you don’t go to the maximum height offered.
+For example, if you’re opting for a wraparound design or have a long adjoining wall.
+This is because wraparounds can be interpreted by case officers as overbearing – the Council’s main concern will be to protect your neighbours’ ‘Right to Light’ and minimise the ‘tunnel effect’ on their side return.
+By reducing the boundary height, it shows you are being sympathetic to your neighbouring properties.
+Alternatively, the use of a courtyard is an effective and simple solution to break up an overbearing boundary wall.
 It has the added bonus of drawing more natural light into the centre of your home and offering you sheltered outside space.
-During the design process we will work to find a compromise between reducing the tunnel effect and maintaining a comfortable internal head height, the courtyard option was implemented to great effect by our clients in clients in SE15.
+During the design process we will work to find a compromise between reducing the tunnel effect, and maintaining a comfortable internal head height.
+We implemented the courtyard option to great effect for our clients in SE15.